 Wendy’s gives #NuggsForCarter a year of free nuggets for getting the most retweets ever

-In just over a month, Carter Wilkerson's tweet asking Wendy's for free nuggets earned 3.42 million retweets, surpassing Ellen's Oscar retweets.
+In just over a month, Carter Wilkerson's tweet asking Wendy's for free nuggets has earned 3.42 million retweets, surpassing Ellen's Oscar tweet.

 Last month, 16-year old Carter Wilkerson from Reno, Nevada, tweeted Wendy’s, asking how many retweets it would take to win a year’s worth of free nuggets.
 The restaurant’s response: 18 million.